Dr. Jamie E. Crockett

 • Contemplative and feminist pedagogies

-• Wake Forest University Humanities Institute Faculty Seminar (2016-2017; 2017-2018) For an interdisciplinary collaboration titled – Contemplative studies across disciplines: Towards a new paradigm of research and collaboration.
+• Wake Forest University Humanities Institute Faculty Seminar (2021-2022 & 2022-2023) For an interdisciplinary collaboration titled – Affective injustice and the social production of emotional flourishing.

 • Chi Sigma Iota, Honor Society